riverbed/steelscript-wireshark/docs/pcap-api.rst

 PCAP API
 ========

-Most opperations can be performed with the :py:class`PcapFile` class.
+Most operations can be performed with the :py:class`PcapFile` class.
 The public methods are as follows: